Organization Structure for TPM Implementation

 Pillars of TPM

-Japanese Term English Translation Equivalent 'S' term Seiri Organisation Sort
+Equivalent 'S' term Seiri Organisation Sort.

-Seiton Tidiness Systematise
+Seiton Tidiness Systematise.

-Seiso Cleaning Sweep
+Seiso Cleaning Sweep.

-Seiketsu Standardisation Standardise
+Seiketsu Standardisation Standardise.

-Shitsuke Discipline Self-Discipline
+Shitsuke Discipline Self-Discipline.

 {tocify} $title={Table of Contents}

 This means sorting and organizing the items as critical, important, frequently used items, useless, or items that are not needed as of now.
 Unwanted items can be salvaged.
-Critical items should be kept for use nearby and items that are not used in near future should be stored in someplace.
+Critical items should be kept for use nearby and items that are not used shortly should be stored in someplace.
 For this step, the worth of the item should be decided based on utility and not cost.
 As a result of this step, the search time is reduced.

 Priority Frequency of Us How to use